jacksonkunde/generalization_bounds/README.md

-# generalization_bounds
+# Testing Generalization Bounds
-This project tests theoretical ideas about how well models generalize from training data to test data
+This project tests theoretical ideas about how well models generalize from training data to test data.